-Students who plan to enroll in this course must have one of the following prerequisites: 1) have an associate's degree in early childhood education, child development, special education or elementary education, or 2) have an associate's degree in any other field, including 18 credit hours of early childhood education, child development, special education, elementary education, or 3) have a bachelor's degree in early childhood education, child development, special education, elementary education, including 18 credit hours of early childhood education, child development, special education, or 4) have a bachelor's degree in any other field, including 18 credit hours of early childhood education, child development, special education, elementary education, or the human services field.
+Prerequisite(s): This course is part of the Core Director's Certificate Program.
+The certificate program requirements include the following: Students who plan to enroll in this course must have one of the following prerequisites: 1) have an associate's degree in early childhood education, child development, special education or elementary education, or 2) have an associate's degree in any other field, including 18 credit hours of early childhood education, child development, special education, elementary education, or 3) have a bachelor's degree in early childhood education, child development, special education, elementary education, including 18 credit hours of early childhood education, elementary education, including 18 credit hours of early childhood education, elementary education, or 4) have a bachelor's degree in any other field, including 18 credit hours of early childhood education, child development, special education, elementary education, or the human services field.
 Intermediate experience with computers, office applications, and the internet applications is required.
 Students who do not meet the above requirements may register for the course as a program elective with the signature of their advisor.
 Intermediate experience with computers such as CIT 100 Microcomputer Applications is required for the online course.